Hope Air: History

-How Hope Air operates
+Operations

 Hope Air provides flights under four main flight programs: Commercial Airline Donation Program, Flight Purchase Program, Volunteer Pilot Program and the Volunteer Program.
 The charity has a mixed donor base made up of individuals, foundations and corporations.
 A number of Canadian airlines provide in-kind donations of seats on scheduled flights.

 The Commercial Airline Donation Program is based on partnerships with various Canadian airlines that donate seats on flights to Hope Air clients.
 In these cases the charity covers the cost of taxes and regular fees associated with airline tickets, while commercial airlines provide flight tickets.

 The Flight Purchase Program entails Hope Air purchasing seats on commercial flights for Hope Air clients.

 The Volunteer Pilot Program partners with private pilots who use their aircraft to fly Hope Air clients to medical appointments.

 The Volunteer Program comprises over 160 volunteers across Canada who assist in Hope Air's office and contribute remotely.
 In 2018, volunteers donated over 5000 hours to sustaining Hope Air's mission in the areas of Client Care, Fund Development, Marketing & Communications, and Ambassadorship.

-Hope Air's impact
+Impact

-About 35 per cent of Hope Air Ccients say that they would cancel or postpone their appointment if Hope Air had not been able to help them.
-Another 34 per cent say they would have to travel at least four hours – and, for some, up to eight or 12 hours - to get to their appointment without Hope Air's help.
+About 35 per cent of Hope Air clients say that they would have cancelled or postponed their appointment if Hope Air had not been able to help them.
+Another 34 per cent say they would have to travel at least four hours – and, for some, up to eight or 12 hours – to get to their appointment without Hope Air's help.
 The charity estimates that for every single person it helps, it positively impacts 45 other people in their community.